nyno-kb/python-101/_episodes/11-lists.md

 teaching: 15
 exercises: 15
 questions:
-- "How can I store multiple values?"
+- "How can I store multiple items?"
 objectives:
-- "Explain why programs need collections of values."
+- "Explain why programs need collections of items."
 - "Write programs that create flat lists, index them, slice them, and modify them through assignment and method calls."
 keypoints:
-- "A list stores many values in a single structure."
+- "A list stores many items in a single structure."
 - "Use an item's index to fetch it from a list."
-- "Lists' values can be replaced by assigning to them."
+- "Lists' items can be replaced by assigning to them."
 - "Appending items to a list lengthens it."
 - "Use `del` to remove items from a list entirely."
-- "The empty list contains no values."
+- "The empty list contains no items."
-- "Lists may contain values of different types."
+- "Lists may contain items of different types."
 - "Character strings can be indexed like lists."
 - "Character strings are immutable."
 - "Indexing beyond the end of the collection is an error."
 ---
-## A list stores many values in a single structure
+## A list stores many items in a single structure

 Scenario: You have set up an thermometer to do temperature measurements in a storage room for rare books.
 *   Doing calculations with a hundred variables called `temperature_001`, `temperature_002`, etc., would be at least as slow as doing them by hand.
-*   Use a *list* to store many values together.
+*   Use a *list* to store many items together.
-    *   List itmes are contained within square brackets `[...]`.
+    *   List items are contained within square brackets `[...]`.
-    *   List values are separated by commas `,`.
+    *   List items are separated by commas `,`.
+    *   List items are ordered by their index number.
-*   Use `len` to find out how many values are in a list.
+*   Use `len` to find out how many items are in a list.

 ~~~
 temperatures = [17.3, 17.5, 17.7, 17.5, 17.6]